HowToDoInJava

 Copy the bots folder from program-ab directory into the resources folder of your maven project.
 This folder contains default AIML sets that we will use initially.
 Later we will see how we can add our custom rules into our Chatbot.

-Project Structure with bots added to resources folder
+Project Structure with bots added to the resources folder

 2.6.
 Create Hello World Chatbot Program

-More details about the program-ab API interaction is mentioned in the wiki link.
+More details about the program-ab API interaction are mentioned in the wiki link.

 import java.io.File;